Babes in Toyland (1961 film): Plot

 Grumio presents another invention, a shrinking "gun" that reduces everyday objects to toy size.
 He warns that if it is used on anything more than once, the shrunken object disappears completely.
 The Toymaker is at first delighted at the idea of producing toys by shrinking life-sized objects, but then Tom points out the impossibility of finding enough everyday objects to shrink down into the large quantity of toys needed for Christmas.
 The Toymaker berates Grumio for his stupidity and throws the shrinking gun out the window in disgust.

 Barnaby, who has been spying on them, takes the discarded shrinking gun and uses it to shrink the Toymaker and Tom.
 When Barnaby's henchmen see him threatening to shoot Tom a second time, they abandon Barnaby.
 They try to flee, but Barnaby shoots them and locks them up with Tom in a birdcage.

 Barnaby forces Mary to marry him by threatening to destroy Tom, and he threatens to destroy the Toymaker if he refuses to preside over the wedding ceremony.
 While the Toymaker draws out the ceremony, Gonzorgo and Roderigo rescue Tom, and the three of them sneak away and return with an army of toy soldiers to fight Barnaby.
-Barnaby easily demolishes the toy soldiers.
-He is about to obliterate Tom with another dose from the shrinking gun, but Mary destroys it with a toy cannon.
+Barnaby easily demolishes the toy soldiers with a toy cannon.
+He is about to obliterate Tom with another dose from the shrinking gun, but Mary destroys it with the toy cannon.
 The liquid splatters all over Barnaby and shrinks him to toy size.
 Tom, after challenging Barnaby to a duel with swords, stabs Barnaby, who falls from a great height into an empty toybox.

 During the battle with Barnaby, Grumio creates and presents another new invention, one that returns miniaturized people and items to their original size.
 He immediately uses it on the Toymaker, Gonzorgo, and Roderigo, but not on Barnaby.
 Grumio is about to use it on Tom, but after reminding Grumio that he is the head toymaker and that Grumio is just his assistant, the Toymaker uses the invention himself to return Tom to his natural size.

-A few days later, Tom and Mary are married attended by all of Mother Goose Village including Gonzorgo and Roderigo as well as the trees from the Forest of No Return, and everyone lives happily ever after as the stage curtains close, ending the film.
+A few days later, Tom and Mary are married attended by all of Mother Goose Village including Gonzorgo and Roderigo as well as the trees from the Forest of No Return, and everyone lives happily ever after.